pcardotatgit/Webex_Team_Chat_Bot_Python/readme.md

 - Installing a Pedagogic Python Web logic to your Webex bot.
 - Interact with your bot through it's own Webex Team Room.

-The goal of this article is mainly help you to understand how it work and how to start quickly.
+The goal of this article is mainly help you to understand how webex bot works and how to start one quickly.

 # Create a Webex Team Bot